Based on Bradford DeLong, “Robber Barons” (1998), and Elijah Wald, How the Beatles Destroyed Rock ’n’ Roll (Oxford University Press, 2009)

 Smith visited a pin factory that was too small for complete division of labour.
 Ten men were able to produce more than 48,000 pins in a day, but if they had worked independently, “they certainly could not each of them have made twenty, perhaps not one pin in a day.”

-The principal advantages of the division of labour are that no time is lost in moving from task to task, and that each worker gains great proficiency in a single task through long repetition.
-The latter advantage is illustrated by another scene in Manufactured Landscapes, in which a worker assembles a circuit breaker in 45 seconds.
-This assembly is her only task, and her work day is ten hours.
+The modern rise of Chinese manufacturing was likewise based upon the division of labour.
+The opening scene of Edward Burtynsky’s Manufactured Lanscapes (2008) shows the interior of a Chinese factory.
+Although the factory is huge, there is surprisingly little machinery in it.
+Very few people move about and everyone attends to just one task.
+Its organization reflects the principal advantages of the division of labour: no time is lost in switching from task to task, and each worker gains great proficiency in a single task through long repetition.
+Another scene from Manufactured Landscapes shows one of the factory’s workers assembling a circuit breaker in 45 seconds.
+This assembly is her only task, and her work day is ten hours long.

-From the late nineteenth century onwards, technological change has created opportunities for economies of scale, both for firms and for individuals.
+The division of labour is not, however, the only way to achieve economies of scale.
+From the late nineteenth century onwards, technological change created new opportunities for economies of scale, both for firms and for individuals.

 Production with Large Fixed Costs